As winter descends on Berlin, this incredible city transforms into a festive wonderland with many Christmas markets.

 3. Kurfurstendamm Christmas Market

-Kurfurstendamm Christmas Market dates: 21st November 2022 to 1st January 2023.
+Kurfurstendamm Christmas Market dates: 27th November to 31st December 2023.

 Location of Kurfurstendamm Christmas Market

 The Christmas market on Alexanderplatz is ideal if you’re staying in the city’s bustling centre, the Mitte district.

 This market seamlessly melds the charms of a traditional market with the excitement of a fairground and the vibrant atmosphere of a party venue, ensuring a fun and relaxing visit.

 Home to over 100 stalls, the Alexanderplatz Christmas Market is one of Berlin’s busiest.
 Traditional crafts and Christmas decorations sit alongside a diverse selection of jewellery and trinkets, offering something to satisfy every taste.